RamblingCookieMonster/Citrix.NetScaler/README.md

         Invoke-NSCustomQuery -Address "CTX-NS-TST-01" -ResourceType "service" -WebSession $session Invoke-NSCustomQuery -Address "CTX-NS-TST-01" -ResourceType "servicegroup" -WebSession $session

-    #This example illustrates how to disable a server.
-Note that this does not save changes!
+    #This example illustrates how to disable a server and save the NetScaler config
         #Build the JSON for a server you want to disable.  !NOTE! you must not indent this.
 Remove all indentation.
         $json = @"
         {